-This giclee reproduction features an image from an original oil painting by Lisbeth Quebe of Rochester, Minnesota.
+This giclée reproduction features an image from an original oil painting by Lisbeth Quebe of Rochester, Minnesota.

 The image size is 12" x 12" on a 16" x 16" paper.
 Edition limited to 200.

 Liz has loved drawing since she first picked up a crayon.
 As a child, she took oil painting classes from a neighbor in her home town of Decatur, Illinois, and went on to major in fine art at the University of Colorado.
 Her career in marketing and communications for the architectural industry offered creative opportunities in writing and graphic design, but left no time for drawing and painting.
-When she retired and moved to Soldiers Grove, WI from Chicago, IL in 2002, Liz picked up a brush for the first time in 35 years.
+When she retired and moved to Soldiers Grove, Wisconsin from Chicago, Illinois in 2002, Liz picked up a brush for the first time in 35 years.

 Liz is fortunate to be married to a talented woodworker.
 Her husband Jerry crafts many of the natural wood frames that set off her paintings.
 Liz and Jerry were deeply involved with the Driftless Area Art Festival since its inception in 2005, and served as co-chairs until 2017.

 "I first painted still lifes and continue to enjoy creating them.
 I like to incorporate items that resonate with people because of the subjects and the memories they prompt.
 I use many family heirlooms in my work--grandmother's linens, great--grandmother's vases, grandfather's pocket watch, mother's dolls, father's old tools.
 Scenes from the kitchen or newly picked flowers are a universal pleasure I like to catch on canvas.